How Patent Counsels can use patent landscapes to help make better R&D Decisions?

 Because they failed to grasp the trends.
-Instead of continuing in the direction of progressive innovation, the then president of DEC, Mr. Ken Olsen, was skeptical of the success of desktop computers market and went as far to say- “There is no reason for any individual to have a computer in his home”, during a talk.
+Instead of continuing in the direction of progressive innovation, the then president of DEC, Mr. Ken Olsen, was skeptical of the success of desktop computers market and went as far to say – “There is no reason for any individual to have a computer in his home”, during a talk.

 We all know what followed.
 Don’t we?

 DEC is only an example and there are many others.
 Eastman Kodak, Border books, Blockbuster, the list goes on.
-One common denominator for their failure is that they did not align their businesses with the technological progress.
+One common denominator for their failure is that they did not align their businesses with technological progress.

-That gets us to this question- How could it have been avoided?
+It might make one ponder – How could it have been avoided?

 Patents, as we know them, are an index to the future.
 Analysis of patent filing data can tell a lot about technological trends.
 By identifying white spaces or innovative areas that resonate with the business areas of an organization, IP counsels can help frame innovation strategy such that an organization indulges in progressive innovation while continuing to expand their portfolio in the domain they already operate in.

 We know today’s situation where Zigbee leads the market of communication protocols for smart homes.
 Companies that acted on this insight and innovated pretty early reaped the fruit.
 One such company was Chipcon, a mixed signal and wireless chip company, which introduced CC2430, the very first Zigbee System on a chip solution, which went on to become highly successful.
 Chipcon was acquired by Texas Instruments five months within the launch of CC2430 for a whopping 200M.
-As a result of the acquisition, Texas Instruments is regarded as one among the top vendors in home automation market.
+As a result of the acquisition, Texas Instruments is regarded as one of the top vendors in the home automation market.